nickpoison/nickpoison.github.io/tsgraph.md

 This consideration DOES NOT apply if you use RStudio.
 If you do use RStudio, you are &#128169;&#128169;&#128169; out of luck.

 &#129300; Here's the sunspot series from `astsa` using 2 different window sizes.
-In the first plot, you see that the series rises quickly &uarr; and falls slowly &searr; .
+In the first plot, you see that the series rises quickly &uarr; and falls slowly &#8600; .
 The second (square) plot obscures this fact.

 ```r
 tsplot(sunspotz, type='o', pch=20, col=4)